Kathie Lee Gifford, 67, Goes Casual In Black Tank Top While Sitting At A Piano On The Sand

-Kathie Lee Gifford struck a unique pose in a recent photo shared to her Instagram page.
+Kathie Lee Gifford struck a unique pose in a recent photo shared on her Instagram page.

 The former Today show co-host, who turned 67 in August, wowed her 469,000 social media followers as she sat at a piano that was perched on the sand, with a breathtaking lake and a large rowboat in the background.

-Kathie Lee wore a black tank and her hair pulled back as she posed for the casual shot in the unusual setting.
-The singer and television personality looked happy and relaxed as she revealed that she was getting ready to shoot key scenes at the Sea of Galilee for her upcoming movie project, The Way.
+Kathie Lee wore a black tank and kept her hair pulled back as she posed for the casual shot in the unusual setting.
+The singer and television personality looked happy and relaxed as she revealed she was getting ready to shoot key scenes at the Sea of Galilee for her upcoming movie project, The Way.

-In the comments section, thrilled fans reacted to the surprising shot at the magical site, with some wondering what magic she worked to get a piano on the shore.
+In the comments section, thrilled fans reacted to the surprising shot at the site, with some wondering what magic she worked to get a piano on the shore.
 Others noted how fabulous the star is looking these days.

 “You look so happy and beautiful!” one follower wrote.